-Traveling to Alaska can often seem overwhelming.
-Our Logistics Page contains all of the current information necessary for a seamless transition to your adventure vacation.
+Planning a trip to Alaska can often seem overwhelming.
+Our logistics page contains all of the current information necessary for a seamless transition to your Alaska adventure vacation.
 You'll find specific trip logistics under the logistics link at the bottom of each of our Alaska trip details page.

 All of our trips originate in Anchorage or Fairbanks.
 Getting to Anchorage or Fairbanks is a snap.
 Alaska Airlines, your travel agent, or the carrier of your choice can easily arrange round trip airfare from the lower 48.
 All of our adventures include internal flights and transportation beyond their originating cities.

 All bush flights are included in the cost of your adventure and these flights will certainly be one of the highlights of your Alaska adventure tour.
 For most of you, this will likely be your first trip in a bush plane, and a memorable one to be sure!